ise621/database/README.md

 This repository presents an example of a database which can be part of the network of [buildingenvelopedata.org](https://www.buildingenvelopedata.org/).
 Before deploying this repository, [machine](https://github.com/ise621/machine) can be used to set up the machine.
 The database uses [this API specification](https://github.com/ise621/building-envelope-data).

+If you have a question for which you don't find the answer in this repository, please raise a [new issue](https://github.com/ise621/building-envelope-data/issues/new) and add the tag `question`!
+All ways to contribute are presented by [CONTRIBUTING.md](https://github.com/ise621/database/blob/develop/CONTRIBUTING.md).
+The basis for our collaboration is decribed by our [Code of Conduct](https://github.com/ise621/database/blob/develop/CODE_OF_CONDUCT.md).

 ## Getting started

 ### On your Linux machine

 1. Open your favorite shell, for example, good old [Bourne Again SHell, aka, `bash`](https://www.gnu.org/software/bash/), the somewhat newer